mx2913/funkwhale/docs/developers/debugging.rst

 order to do this,  add ``funkwhale_api.common.middleware.ProfilerMiddleware`` to the environment variable ``ADDITIONAL_MIDDLEWARES_BEFORE``

-If enabled, simply add ``prof`` to the request URL you want to profile.
+If enabled, simply add ``?prof`` to the request URL you want to profile.
 You should get an HTML-Report of the running request.

 Memory Tracing